Inno-Cringineers/Telegram_Calendar/.docs/sprints/sprint-0/script.md

 Do need to set the frequency of notifications (including how long before the event the notifications should arrive)?

+What calendars are you using and what calendar events do you need in TG bot?
 There is two ways to do integration of calendars:

 - using ical link to calendar (the user will have to login to the calendar he uses, copy the ics link from there and paste it to bot)